immcantation/presto/docs/workflows/VanderHeiden2017_Workflow.rst

     For both the :ref:`PairSeq` and :ref:`AssemblePairs` commands using the correct :option:`--coord <PairSeq --coord>` argument is critical for matching mate-pairs.
-If this was raw data from Illumina, rather than data downloaded from SRA/ENA, then the appropriate argument would be :option:`--coord illumina <PairSeq --coord>`.
+If this was raw data from Illumina, rather than data downloaded from SRA, then the appropriate argument would be :option:`--coord illumina <PairSeq --coord>`.

 Multiple alignment of UMI read groups